 AU ambassadors demand apology from Trump over ‘racist remarks’

+“If confirmed these are shocking and shameful comments from the President of the United States.
+There is no other word you can use but ‘racist’.

+“You cannot dismiss entire countries and continents as ‘shitholes’, whose entire populations who are not white, are therefore not welcome,” said Rupert Coleville, spokesperson for the UN High Commissioner for Human Rights.

-The post AU ambassadors demand apology from Trump over ‘racist remarks’ appeared first on Premium Times Nigeria.
+The post AU ambassadors demand apology from Trump over ‘racist remarks’ appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share